Bill's 14 Top Hikes

 Sahalie and Koosah Falls: This hike starts at 100-foot-tall Sahalie Falls, a raging cataract that pounds the river into rainbowed mist.
 Then the loop descends past 70-foot Koosah Falls and returns on the river’s far shore through forests of 6-foot-thick Douglas fir and droopy-limbed red cedar.

 Neahkahnie Mountain: Neahkahnie Mountain juts 1600 feet above the beach.
 Indians thought it a viewpoint fit for gods, and named it with the words Ne (“place of”) and Ekahni (“supreme deity”).
 White men shroud the peak with legend as well.
-Treasure seekers sift the beach at the mountain’s base, spurred by tales of gold buried by sailors from a shipwrecked Spanish galleon.
+Treasure seekers once sifted the beach at the mountain’s base, spurred by tales of gold buried by sailors from a shipwrecked Spanish galleon.

 Cape Disappointment: Members of the Lewis and Clark expedition reached this dramatic coastal headland after trekking nearly 3000 miles.
 Today the hike is shorter and features several added attractions—a lighthouse, an artillery bunker, and a museum.